 2009 FDA Draft Report – Draft Guidance for Industry and FDA Staff: Technical Considerations for Pen, Jet, and Related Injectors Intended for Use with Drugs and Biological Products

 In 2009, the FDA published a draft guidance on needle-free devices for public review and comment.
 The publication was the first ever guidance document for needle-free devices.
-Previously multi-use nozzle jet injectors circumvented regulatory standards.
-Devices developed prior to the 1976 regulation of medical devices were “grandfathered” onto the market.
+Multi-use nozzle jet injectors had circumvented regulatory standards through certain loopholes.
+Devices developed prior to the Medical Device Amendments Act of 1976 were “grandfathered” onto the market.
 Jet injectors developed after the enactment of the 1976 law cleared regulation on the basis that they were substantially equivalent to multi-use nozzle jet injectors already on the market (Weniger & Papania, 2013).
 These loopholes allowed MUNJIs to bypass safety testing in the past.

 FDA’s draft document served as an instruction manual for those submitting a pre-market application for needle-free devices.
 The document discussed design features, construction materials, performance testing, sterility issues and product labeling.
 Applicants finally knew what information the FDA wanted in order to be granted pre-market approval of a prototype.